 Minorities tend to associate construction work with common labor.
 However, as education levels increase, minorities are increasingly entering the more prestigious engineering fields (Engineering News Record, 1988).
-The National Action Council for (NACME), in Engineering the American Consulting Engineers Council (ACEC), the American Society of Civil Engineers (ASCE) and the National Science Foundation (NSF) are actively encouraging minorities to enter the field by providing financial incentives to facilitate their education.
-Nevertheless, a Fall 1989 report from the Engineering Manpower Commission indicated that from 1988 to 1989, the total female undergraduate population in engineering had decreased, but the female population in graduate school programs had increased.
-The representation of Black undergraduates in engineering had increased by 712 by 1989 and Hispanics had increased by 557.
+The National Action Council for Minorities in Engineering (NACME), the American Consulting Engineers Council (ACEC), the American Society of Civil Engineers (ASCE) and the National Science Foundation (NSF) are actively encouraging minorities to enter the field by providing financial incentives to facilitate their education.
+Nevertheless, a Fall 1989 report from the Engineering Manpower Commission indicated that from 1988 to 1989, the total female undergraduate population in engineering had decreased, but the female population in graduate